-Cargojet's operations are subject to risks normally inherent in the air-cargo industry, including potential liability which could result from, among other circumstances, personal injury or property damage arising from disasters, accidents or incidents involving aircraft operated by Cargojet or its agents.
-The availability of, and ability to collect on, insurance coverage is subject to factors beyond the control of Cargojet.
+The Company's operations are subject to risks normally inherent in the air-cargo industry, including potential liability which could result from, among other circumstances, personal injury or property damage arising from disasters, accidents or incidents involving aircraft operated by the Company or its agents.
+The availability of, and ability to collect on, insurance coverage is subject to factors beyond the control of the Company.
 There can be no assurance that insurance coverage will be sufficient to cover one or more large claims, or that the applicable insurer will be solvent at the time of any covered loss.
 There can be no assurance that the Company will be able to obtain insurance at acceptable levels and costs in the future.
-Cargojet may become subject to liability for hazards which it cannot or may not elect to insure because of high premium costs or other reasons or for occurrences which exceed maximum coverage under its policies.
+The Company may become subject to liability for hazards which it cannot or may not elect to insure because of high premium costs or other reasons or for occurrences which exceed maximum coverage under its policies.
 The occurrence of an aircraft-related accident or mishap involving the Company could have a material adverse effect on the Company's business, results of operations or financial condition.
-In addition, Cargojet does not carry any business interruption insurance.
+In addition, the Company does not carry any business interruption insurance.